yanchith/editor/README.md

 1) Use a binary build and customize `editor.config`.
-There's a few starter templates, depending on where you are coming from, but note that these don't map precisely to their source behavior, as the editor has some Emacs weirdness built in.
+There's a few starter templates, depending on where you are coming from, but note that these don't map precisely to their source behavior.

 2) Modify the code and compile your own build.
-See building from source section below.
-   The editor is written in Jai, which is not publicly available yet, but should be out soon.

 ## Building from source